eda-ricercatore/gulyas-scripts/notes/python.md

 			improve **fault isolation** by decoupling modules and decreasing inter-module dependencies (especially interdependencies)
 			\cite[Chapter 16, pp. 343]{Hetland2005};
-		refactor the software to keep software changes/modifications localized, so that we do not have to extensively rewrite most of the software each time we make modifications to the software
+		**refactor the software** to **keep software changes/modifications localized**, so that we do not have to extensively rewrite most of the software each time we make modifications to the software
 			\cite[Chapter 16, pp. 343]{Hetland2005}.
-	- A sufficiently decent software test coverage gives us confidence that when we make modifications to the software (e.g., bug fixing or software refactoring), we can quickly determine the impact of these modifications on other components of the software
+	- A sufficiently **decent software test coverage** gives us confidence that when we make modifications to the software (e.g., **bug fixing** or **software refactoring**), we can quickly determine the impact of these modifications on other components of the software
 		\cite[Chapter 16, pp. 343]{Hetland2005}.
 	- Automated regression testing allows us to know which component(s) of our software is(/are) working /failing \cite[Chapter 16, pp. 343]{Hetland2005}.
++ Advice for software testing, verification, and validation:
+	- Each build of the software (or commit pushed to a software repository) should satisfy all existing test cases
+		\cite[Chapter 16, pp. 344]{Hetland2005};
+		bug fixes, software refactoring, and software maintenance should not result in the failure of test cases for unmodified components of the software.